oliver-nicoll/Sinatra-Investor_Property_Tracker/README.md

 ## Code of Conduct

-Anyone who wishes to interact with Date_Night_Trivia project’s codebases, issue trackers, chat rooms,  mailing lists and any other is expected to follow the [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)
+Anyone who wishes to interact with Sinatra-Investor_Property_Tracker project’s codebases, issue trackers, chat rooms,  mailing lists and any other is expected to follow the [code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)